Enabling Binary Neural Network Training on the Edge: Abstract

 \section{Abstract}

 The ever-growing computational demands of increasingly complex machine learning models frequently necessitate the use of powerful cloud-based infrastructure for their training.
 Binary neural networks are known to be promising candidates for on-device inference due to their extreme compute and memory savings over higher-precision alternatives.
 However, their existing training methods require the concurrent storage of high-precision activations for all layers, generally making learning on memory-constrained devices infeasible.
-In this paper, we demonstrate that the backward propagation operations needed for binary neural network training are strongly robust to quantization, thereby making on-the-edge learning with modern models a practical proposition.
-We introduce a low-cost binary neural network training strategy exhibiting sizable memory footprint and energy reductions while inducing little to no accuracy loss vs Courbariaux \& Bengio's standard approach.
-These resource decreases are primarily enabled through the retention of activations exclusively in binary format.
-Against the latter algorithm, our drop-in replacement sees coincident memory requirement and energy consumption drops of 2--6$\times$, while reaching similar test accuracy in comparable time, across a range of small-scale models trained to classify popular datasets.
-We also demonstrate from-scratch ImageNet training of binarized ResNet-18, achieving a 3.12$\times$ memory reduction.
-Such savings will allow for unnecessary cloud offloading to be avoided, reducing latency, increasing energy efficiency and safeguarding privacy.
+In this article, we demonstrate that the backward propagation operations needed for binary neural network training are strongly robust to quantization, thereby making on-the-edge learning with modern models a practical proposition.
+We introduce a low-cost binary neural network training strategy exhibiting sizable memory footprint reductions while inducing little to no accuracy loss \emph{vs} Courbariaux \& Bengio's standard approach.
+These decreases are primarily enabled through the retention of activations exclusively in binary format.
+Against the latter algorithm, our drop-in replacement sees memory requirement reductions of 3--5$\times$, while reaching similar test accuracy ($\pm 2$~pp) in comparable time, across a range of small-scale models trained to classify popular datasets.
+We also demonstrate from-scratch ImageNet training of binarized ResNet-18, achieving a 3.78$\times$ memory reduction.
+Our work is open-source, and includes the Raspberry Pi-targeted prototype we used to verify our modeled memory decreases and capture the associated energy drops.
+Such savings will allow for unnecessary cloud offloading to be avoided, reducing latency, increasing energy efficiency, and safeguarding end-user privacy.